clearclaw/18xx_1820/README.md

 - **Future trains:** Currently and increasingly unavailable trains are sold in advance in the early stock rounds.

-- **Cousins:** Like a private companu that can both buy and sell shares and which grants a special power to the companies it invests in.
+- **Cousins:** Like a private company that can both buy and sell shares and which grants a special power to the companies it invests in.

 - **Free track system:** Cities & towns appear anywhere on the map